rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 Regions are inferred somewhat differently from types.
 Rather than eagerly unifying things, we simply collect constraints as we go, but make (almost) no attempt to solve regions.
-These constraints have the form of an outlives constraint:
+These constraints have the form of an "outlives" constraint:

     'a: 'b

-Actually the code tends to view them as a subregion relation, but it's the same
+Actually, the code tends to view them as a subregion relation, but it's the same
 idea:

     'b <= 'a